Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

   - Click the drop-down list on the right to select a specific country.

 - *Ship-to postcode*
-Specific area within a country or territory where the product is shipped to.
+Specific area within a country or territory where the product is to be shipped to.

   - Click the drop down-list on the left and select the appropriate option.
 The following options are available: